-9.1 Title Points [Tracked changes on trial from 10 October 2022]
+9.1 Title Points

-Dogs may earn title points in each completed race at a race meeting if timesheets for the race meeting are signed by a judge and an AFA representative who:
+Dogs may earn title points in each completed race at a race meeting if official timesheets for the race meeting are signed by a judge and an AFA representative who:

-- were present as officials at the race meeting; and - certify that at least four teams each actually ran in at least one heat at the race meeting.

-• Note: Title points cannot be earned at a race meeting in round robin format that is cancelled before every division has completed at least one round.
+- were present as officials at the race meeting; and - certify that at least four teams each actually ran in at least one heat at the race meeting. - • - Note: Title points cannot be earned at a race meeting in round robin format that is cancelled before every division has completed at least one round.